jariou/omdk/docs/building-and-running-models.rst

                               -c /path/to/canonical/exposures/validation/file
                               -d /path/to/canonical/to/model/exposures/transformation/file
                               -x /path/to/xtrans/executable
-                              -o /path/to/oasis/files/directory
+                              [-o /path/to/oasis/files/directory]

 When calling the script this way paths can be given relative to the script, in particular, file paths should include the filename and extension.
 The paths to the keys data, lookup service package, model version file, canonical exposures profile JSON, source exposures file, transformation and validation files, will usually be located in the model keys server repository.
+The path to the Oasis files directory is optional - by default the script will create a timestamped folder in ``omdk/runs`` with the prefix ``OasisFiles``.

-It is also possible to run the script by defining these arguments in a JSON configuration file and calling the script using the path to this file using the option ``-f``.
-In this case the paths should be given relative to the parent folder in which the model keys server repository is located.
+It is also possible to run the script by defining these arguments in a JSON configuration file and calling the script using the path to this file using the option ``-f`` and the (relative or absolute) path to the file.

 ::

-    ./generate_oasis_files.py -f /path/to/model/resources/JSON/config/file
+    ./generate_oasis_files.py -f /path/to/script/config/json/file

 The JSON file contain the following keys (in no particular order)